Research & Collections

 The Manabi and Sumi Hirasaki National Resource Center (HNRC) was established to ensure that the story of Japanese Americans is accessible to everyone.
-The HNRC provides both onsite and online reference and research support and serves as the gateway to the permanent collection.
+The HNRC provides access to various reference books, films, and certain government records.

 About Discover Nikkei

 Explore and celebrate the commonalities and differences in our "Nikkei" experiences through shared stories from around the world with diverse topics, such as cultural identity, community and family history, art, sports, music, literature, and much more with JANM’s Discover Nikkei project!

 Read articles published daily, watch clips from life history interviews, check out events, and more!